Le Carnaval et le Mardi Gras

 Réponse: It is the last day when you can eat everything you like before the fasting period of Lent - le Carême.

 Le Carême is another way of saying 'forty days'.
 During le Carême people prepare for the solemn period of Holy Week - la Semaine Sainte.
 Traditionally, they would prepare for Holy Week by not eating any meat or eggs during the forty day period.
 So, people decided to 'manger gras' - literally: to eat fatty, rich food containing meat and eggs, before giving it up for Lent.

 In France, during the days leading up to le Mardi Gras, it is the tradition to eat les crêpes - pancakes, les gaufres - waffles and les beignets - doughnuts.

 It is a good way to use up any extra sugar and eggs that should not be used during le jeûne - the fasting period - of le Carême.

-The day after le Mardi Gras is Ash Wednesday - le Mercredi des Cendres - and the beginning of le Carême.
-Traditionally, during this period people would manger maigre - meaning 'to eat a fat-free diet' - without meat and eggs and in general they would behave well until Easter Day.
+The day after le Mardi Gras is Ash Wednesday - le Mercredi des Cendres - and the beginning of le Carême (Lent).
+Originally, during this period people would manger maigre - meaning 'to eat a fat-free diet' - without meat and eggs and in general they would be on their best behaviour until Easter Day.

-In other words, it is the opposite of the parties and feasts of le Carnaval et le Mardi Gras!
+In other words, Lent is the opposite of the parties and feasts of le Carnaval et le Mardi Gras!